FreeElephants/TSxUnit/README.md

 6. Run compiled out
     `node out.js`

 ## TODO:
 * more assertions
 * more reports
 * more tests
 * think about distribution for usage in client projects
-* migrate from deprecated tsd to typings O_o